You can choose to report the incident to Conway

 context of a hearing hereunder, the accused student will be found to be

-responsible for the alleged Sexual Misconduct if the Panel, by majority vote,
+responsible for the alleged gender-based misconduct if the Panel, by majority vote,

-concludes that such Sexual Misconduct more likely than not occurred based upon
+concludes that such Gender-Based Misconduct more likely than not occurred based upon

 careful review of all evidence presented.